XimeraProject/ximeraproject.github.io/support/index.md

 Program](https://www2.ed.gov/programs/otp/index.html)  grant.
 In the past, the Ximera Project has also received support from NSF Grant DUE-1245433, the Shuttleworth Foundation, the Ohio State University Department of Mathematics, and the Affordable Learning Exchange at OSU.

+### Disclaimer

+_The contents of this repository were developed under a grant from the Department of Education.
+However, those contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government._